U.S. Department of State Seal

 Xinjiang Uyghur Autonomous Region: Extraordinary security measures are in place through the region.
 Authorities may impose curfews and restrictions on short notice.
 They may also engage in invasive surveillance techniques against individuals.
 Expect significant travel delays, avoid gatherings and demonstrations, always carry ID, and follow the instructions of local authorities.
 Travelers with ethnic ties to the region may experience special restrictions, discrimination, and even arbitrary detention.

 Quality of Care: The standards of medical care in the PRC are not equivalent to those in the United States.
 Even in private hospitals or public hospitals with well-equipped wards, English-speaking patients frequently encounter difficulty due to cultural, language, and regulatory differences.
-Rural areas have rudimentary facilities and inadequate staffing.
+Rural areas may have less developed facilities and inadequate staffing.
 Additionally, Rh-negative blood may be difficult to obtain; the blood type of the general Asian populace is Rh positive.

 We strongly recommend supplemental insurance to cover medical evacuation.